YOUR WORD CREATES YOUR WORLD!

 Before I sign off, I want to leave you with some practical lessons that this amazing opportunity afforded me.

-My hope is that this story and these insights shifts something inside of you and breathes life into any situation in front of you right now.
+My hope is that this story and these insights shift something inside of you and breathe life into any situation in front of you right now.

 - Language is powerful – your word creates your world

 - Your daily practice (journaling, gratitude, meditation, exercise, reading, etc.) prepares you for when situations occur in life

 - Who you BE comes before what you need to DO in order to HAVE what you want (BE.
 DO.
 HAVE.)

 - Breathe life into every room you enter

 - Be kind to people, no matter what you’re going through – everyone’s going through something